RubixML/ML/docs/datasets/api.md

 ```

 ## Missing Values
-By convention, continuous missing values are denoted by `NaN` and categorical values are denoted by a special placeholder category (ex. the `?` category).
+By convention, missing continuous values are denoted by `NaN` and missing categorical values are denoted by a special placeholder category (ex. the `?` category).
 Dataset objects do not allow missing values of resource or other data types.

 **Example**